First we’ll hunt, then we’ll gather, and finally we’ll find a safe place for your monarch eggs to rest until hatching…

 - Take each leaf piece, and spray both sides with a spray bottle, then place egg-side up on the paper towel

 - Space out the eggs across the paper towel so that no baby caterpillar will accidentally eat its unhatched neighbor.
-In our 25 oz containers, we put about 6-10 eggs per container.
+In the 6” x 6” x 2” containers below, we put about 6-10 eggs per container.
+We’ve recently upsized to containers that measure 9” x 9” x 3” which can hold up to 20 wee cats. 🐛

 Use milkweed leaf cuttings of swamp/common/tropical/giant in florist tubes.
 Keep in mind, leaf petioles are short so the tubes will need to be refilled daily to prevent the leaf from drying out.
 If you’re not checking on your monarchs daily, floral tubes are not recommended for single leaves.